-We take pride in, and place a high priority on the training of tomorrow’s food animal veterinarians; about 40 percent of our assigned efforts are focused on the area of teaching.
+We take pride in, and place a high priority on training tomorrow’s food animal veterinarians; about 40 percent of our assigned efforts are focused on teaching.

 Through a combination of classroom-based didactic instruction and on-farm clinical experiences, we expose veterinary students to current concepts in food animal health, management, and economics.
 The FAHM group works hard to provide quality classroom learning opportunities.

 A important point of emphasis for teaching in the FAHM group is the Master of Food Animal Medicine (MFAM) program.
 This graduate program is a non-thesis degree program with the goal of training graduate veterinarians to play a more productive role in the management of the modern beef and dairy industry.

 Students are instructed in the basic sciences involved in disease diagnostics, prevention, and therapy; basic epidemiologic principles for investigating disease outbreaks; the practical aspects of animal husbandry, including the structure and functioning of the beef and dairy industry and the interpretation of on-farm animal health records; and the planning, implementation and analysis of food animal research.